 Consider that four prospects alone are almost certain first-round selections while an additional four could be off the board by the end of the draft's first day.

 So it was not unusual to see scouts lined up seven deep at the finish line of the 40-yard dash, stopwatches in hand, to time the players during Tuesday morning's linebacker session.

-They had to like what they saw as eight of the fifteen outside linebackers who completed both runs of the forty hand timed at 4.69 or better.
+They had to like what they saw as eight of the 15 outside linebackers who completed both runs of the 40 hand-timed at 4.69 or better.

 This included the top prospect at the position, Derrick Johnson of Texas, who was timed at 4.58 and 4.60.